daixtrose/cplusplus-primer/polymorphism/README.md

 It also has a great advantage that it is non-intrusive, i.e. it does not require a concrete class to inherit from a certain interface class.
 This is of advantage when you are not owner of the code of a class that you want to use and cannot change its declaration and definition.

-This means that objects of completely unrelated classes can be passed as arguments to a member function (aka method) or a free function, if they all have certain memeber functions defined.
+This means that objects of completely unrelated classes can be passed as arguments to a member function (aka method) or a free function, if they all have certain member functions defined.

 From a code structuring point of view, this means that the cohesion between different parts of the code is reduced.